mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 #### Run Jupyter locally

-You can get access to is via a ```localhost:8880``` browser connection by setting up a proxy to the cloud machine's ```8080``` (```localhost:8880``` was chosen to avoid conflict with 'true local' jupyter sessions) :
+You can get access to is via a ```http://localhost:8880/``` browser connection by setting up a proxy to the cloud machine's ```8080``` (```localhost:8880``` was chosen to avoid conflict with 'true local' jupyter sessions) :

 {% highlight bash %}
-# This is the 'root' jupyterlab install
+# This uses the existing 'root' jupyterlab install
 gcloud compute ssh $INSTANCE_NAME -- -L 8880:localhost:8080
 {% endhighlight %}